 Regardless of whether you are travel blogging, working as a digital nomad, on a gap year, pursuing a RTW trip or even just living your retirement to the max, long-term travel makes a far greater impact on a person and their beliefs than anything else in the world.
-It shapes you, molds you, teaches you, humbles you, and yes, even sometimes scares you.
+It shapes you, molds you, teaches you, humbles you, and yes, sometimes even scares you.
 But it’s all for the best.

 Travel will ruin you for life.
 Once it gets into your blood you will never be the same: the feeling of freedom, the stimulus and the strangeness – it all gets under your skin.
 From the bright colourful saris in a New Delhi marketplace to the grim reality of a Russian prison tour, every new experience forces you to see the world in a different wider way.

 In The Beginning…

 We all start out as wet-behind-the-ears newbies whom know nothing about international travel.
 Most all of us were shocked when we first saw meat being butchered on a dirty street corner or hordes of motorcycles in the streets driving every direction and even on sidewalks — many with both parents and multiple kids aboard.
 We felt out of our element riding some of the strange and unsafe forms of transportation around the world and downright confused by the abundance of street food until learning that food actually tastes better when sitting on plastic stools intended for kids.
 We’ve also been humbled by many a foreign festival and diverse religious gatherings in every corner of the globe.
 However it’s exactly these overwhelming encounters that make travel addicting.